dgestep/big-code-bang/src/main/resources/view-templates/readme_md.txt

   - From the command prompt, navigate to the ${viewRootFolderName} directory
     - Initialize NPM by running `npm init`
     - Install dependencies declared in the package.json by running `npm install`
+    - run `npm update` to update to the latest packages.

 NOTE: all ng commands should be executed from the ${viewRootFolderName} directory.